abelson-lab/smMIP-tools/README.md

 ___
 **P-value.Bonferroni** : Bonferroni corrected P-value
 ___
-**num.pval.pass** : Indicates the number of samples in the cohort with the same allele that received a P-value.Bonferroni that is lower or equal to the user defined threshold
+**num.pval.pass** : Indicates the number of samples in the cohort with the same allele that received a P-value.Bonferroni that is lower or equal to the user defined threshold.
+A high value might indicate poor performance for the error rate model for this allele.
 ___
 **pass.pval.in.pairs** : Only relevant when technical replicates were used.
 Indicates the number of sample-duplicates with the same allele that received a P-value.Bonferroni that is lower or equal to the user defined threshold.
-For example, a pass.pval.in.pairs=1 and a num.pval.pass=30 indicates that there are 28 samples with the allele detected in only one replicate.
-This might indicate poor performance for the error rate model for this allele and a high probability that the allele was called in both the technical replicates by chance
+For example, a pass.pval.in.pairs=1 and a num.pval.pass=30 indicates that there are 28 samples where the allele detected in only one replicate.
+This might suggest high probability that the allele was called in both the technical replicates in this one sample by chance
 ___
 **non.ref.counts** : Number of reads supporting the alternative allele
 ___